Nagatori Station

 Nagatori Station (長鳥駅, Nagatori-eki) is a railway station in Kashiwazaki, Niigata, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Nagatori Station is served by the Shin'etsu Main Line and is 50.8 kilometers from the terminus of the line at Naoetsu Station.

 Station layout

-The station consists of on ground-level island platforms connected to the station building by an underground passage, serving two tracks.
+The station consists of a single ground-level island platform connected to the station building by an underground passage, serving two tracks.
 The station is unattended.

 Platforms

 History

 Nagatori Station opened on 15 December 1953.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.